-Probably fall’s most popular and versatile flower, because of its many different appearances.
+Probably autumn’s most popular and versatile flower, because of its many different appearances.
 Well-known types are the single, double, pompom and spider Chrysanthemums.
 The vase life of this autumn flower is very good – up to 14 days depending on the cultivar.
 The Chrysanth symbolises luck and health, a beautiful message to go with the flowers.

 One of the most popular Sedum cultivars is called ‘Autumn Joy’.
 Just like its siblings, it consists of clusters of small delicate flowers and succulent stems and leaves.
 ‘Autumn Joy’ opens up pink and turns into a more copper hue during its maturing process – complementing autumn to the fullest!
 The flowers bloom from August into November.